salbaroudi/AppSchoolLive23/App_School_SelfTaught/appschool.md

             - doesn't work for fakezods...(not connected to ames!)
         - glob-site: we will serve from urbit directly.
 - update your binary ./zod/.run next

+#### Lesson 5:
+- an app is just a door
+- urbit core runs in four different modes
+    - 1: RT Vere VM
+    - 2: Kernel: Arvo and the Vanes
+    - 3: Userspace and Gall
+    - 4: User space / spider and kahn

+- anything with a hep (-) is a thread in Dojo
+- threads do a lot of computations, which may take a lot of inputs and outputs.
+- used for processes that might fail,

+-code vs +code (LOL)
+- we don't have a way of using a generator in an agent.
+So we use threads.

+- a vase separates the data itself, and the type/structure of the data.

+- calling a thread: on a different desk:  -sandbox!callthread
+- within an agent, it is different:
+    - Example:

+- arguments must be placed in a unit

+- khan: returns through ++on-arvo

+- gall/spider through ++on-agent

+- %fard:  regular in arvo thread (/ted)
+- %fyre: initiated from outside ARvo (Runtime)
+- %lard: "inline" thread definition

 ### Agent and Arvo Commands in Dojo: